top of page

 Helping People In Need !

-There are literally people of all ages and backgrounds, some living on their own, some working, some out of work, and some suffering from an illness or disability.
-There are lots of elderly people who can’t survive off only social security.
-The formerly incarcerated and veterans are also often stuck in a vicious cycle of poverty.
+There were literally people of all ages and backgrounds, some living on their own, some working, some out of work, and some suffering from an illness or disability.
+There were lots of elderly people who could not have survived off only social security.
+The formerly incarcerated and veterans were also often stuck in a vicious cycle of poverty.

 The common denominator between every person that drove up to our curbside food pickup location was, that they were in a vulnerable position in our city.
 Some were literally experiencing hunger, cutting back the size of their meals or skipping meals because there wasn’t enough food.